WNCR (AM): Talk and information era

 WEOL dropped all music programming on November 28, 1997, for a hybrid format: all-news in the daytime largely supplied by the Associated Press, and sports in the nighttime via One on One Sports.
-Program director Mike Whitmore (who also hosted mornings as "Mike James") said the move was partly made because of a decline of music listening on the AM dial, noting, "[w]e never were a music station".
+Mike Whitmore, whose morning show was retained, said the move was partly made because of a decline of music listening on the AM dial, noting, "[w]e never were a music station".
 Whitmore left the station in March 1998; Bill King—with the station since 1996—took over for him in mornings, while news director Craig Adams became operations manager.
 While the format initially eschewed talk radio, by 2003, WEOL carried syndicated hosts Clark Howard and Mitch Albom, along with The Other Side of Morning Drive, a late-morning local interview program.

-WEOL picked up The Glenn Beck Program in May 2005, several weeks after WTAM dropped it; The Other Side was also cancelled and King was replaced as morning host by Les Sekely.
-Beck's addition came after an assessment of the all-news format by station management.
+WEOL picked up The Glenn Beck Program in May 2005, several weeks after WTAM dropped it; The Other Side was also cancelled and King was replaced as morning host by Les Sekely, a former comedy writer.
+Beck's addition came after a re-assessment of the all-news format by station management.
 The station also affiliated with Fox Sports Radio on July 16, 2005, for evenings and weekends.
 Distribution of Albom's show ended on January 2006, with WEOL replacing it with The Sean Hannity Show.
 Sekely's show was the lone local program remaining on WEOL's schedule by May 2008 as the station's noon news block was phased out.
 The Laura Ingraham Show replaced Beck on November 3, 2008, after WTAM reacquired the rights to Beck's program; Ingraham was replaced with The Stephanie Miller Show on April 30, 2012.
+Sekely left the station in 2010 for a teaching position with the Westlake City School District.